What Do You Think Attracts Top Sales Performers to a Role?

 • Top sales performers expect to be tested during the hiring process, so we will make sure it’s robust and challenging to allow the cream to rise to the top.

-• You need a team that are open to continuous self-improvement, and we have developed a process that identifies those who demand it.
+• You need a team that is open to continuous self-improvement, and we have developed a process that identifies those who demand it.

-• Leading by example is the best way to demonstrate that personal accountability and effective leadership is a core value within your team.
+• Leading by example is the best way to demonstrate that personal accountability and effective leadership are core values within your team.

 • Take the time to explain the onboarding process so there’s a crystal-clear path to success.

 When you can articulate this vision and sell it to the marketplace, the cogs start to whirl inside the candidate’s mind.
 They begin to picture themselves in the role.
-They start to think about how they can bring their talents and skills to create a successful impact.
-Their mind is no longer 100% focused on their current role, but the opportunity to work at your organization.
+They start thinking about how to bring their talents and skills to create a successful impact.
+Their mind is no longer 100% focused on their current role but on the opportunity to work at your organization.
 You’ve succeeded in getting the right candidate to click Apply.

 Now you have a clear understanding of the opportunity and value you are selling to the candidate marketplace, it’s time to drill down into defining your ideal candidate.